qasedak/simple-language-switcher/readme.txt

 == Upgrade Notice ==

 = 1.6 =
-This version adds support for categories and fixes the issue where the language switcher was not working on category pages.
+This version fixes the issue where the language switcher was not working on category pages and adds a languages title option in settings.
 Upgrade recommended.

 == Privacy Policy ==